needle-mirror/com.unity.visualscripting/Documentation~/vs-interface-overview.md

 You can search for a node by name using the Search bar, or open a category from the list to find related nodes.
 For example, you can find any nodes related to creating or manipulating variables in the **Variables** category.

 You can also add new nodes to Visual Scripting from your own code, from other packages, or from other Unity features.
-For more information on adding new nodes to the fuzzy finder, see [Configuring your project settings](vs-configuration.md).
+For more information on adding new nodes to the fuzzy finder, see [Configuring your Visual Scripting project settings](vs-configuration.md).

 ## The Graph toolbar